LLM generation novelty through the lens of semantic similarity

-We test whether domain affects novelty using GSM8K \citep{cobbe2021gsm8k} for mathematical reasoning, TruthfulQA \citep{lin2021truthfulqa} for logical/factual reasoning, and OpenRewriteEval \citep{shu2023rewritelminstructiontunedlargelanguage} for open‑ended rewriting.
-We generate TruthfulQA with \cite{eval-harness}, GSM8K with \cite{lighteval}, and use a custom script for OpenRewriteEval.
-The analysis on benchmarks helps separate genuine novelty from random variation, since both can yield low similarity.
-Accordingly, we include only correct answers for GSM8K and TruthfulQA, and OpenRewriteEval samples with ROUGE‑L~\citep{lin2004rouge} \(\geq 0.25\).
-Dataset sizes are in Table~\ref{tab:domain-specific-analysis}.
+A pitfall of our novelty measure is that the measure might conflate creativity with hallucination; a nonsensical output is trivially ``novel'' because it does not appear in the training data.
+To rigorously distinguish generalization from error, we analyze novelty in three specific domains: Mathematical Reasoning (GSM8K~\citep{cobbe2021gsm8k}), Logical Reasoning (TruthfulQA~\citep{lin2021truthfulqa}), and Rewriting (OpenRewriteEval~\citep{shu2023rewritelminstructiontunedlargelanguage}), while filtering strictly for correctness of the model.
+We include only GSM8K/TruthfulQA samples with perfect accuracy and Rewriting samples with ROUGE-L $\ge$ 0.25.
+Dataset sizes are reported in Appendix~\ref{appendix:dataset_size}.
+We evaluate TruthfulQA with \citet{eval-harness}, GSM8K with \citet{lighteval}, and use a custom script for OpenRewriteEval.
 Results appear in Figure~\ref{fig:smollm-gsm8k-novelty}.
 We show qualitative examples of SmolLM2 novelty scores on TruthfulQA and GSM8K in Appendix~\ref{appendix:examples}.

-\paragraph{Novelty varies by task domain.} Our results reveal domain-specific differences in similarity scores (columns in Fig.~\ref{fig:smollm-gsm8k-novelty}), showing that model novelty varies by task.
-In mathematical reasoning (GSM8K, left column) and open-ended rewriting (OpenRewriteEval, right column), model generations are about as semantically unattributable as human text, with similarity curves close to the baseline.
-In factual reasoning (TruthfulQA, middle column), however, most models score below the baseline, meaning they produce more novel outputs, except SmolLM2-1.7B-Base.
-These contrasts reflect domain properties: GSM8K answers are short (avg.\(\sim\)116 tokens) and largely single-solution, so correct outputs align with the baseline.
-OpenRewriteEval allows many valid rewrites, where SmolLM matches human-level novelty, while SmolLM2’s instruction-tuned variants exceed it (lighter curves with square and triangle markers), suggesting enhanced novelty through instruction tuning.
+We note that the same reasoning applies to the open-ended generations analyzed above, but strict filtering for correctness is not possible like it is for generative benchmarks.
+To understand how strongly our scores are affected by noisy and incoherent results, we hand-label a subset of generations from Section \ref{subsec:natural_generation} and filter out incoherent samples.
+The results are reported in Appendix~\ref{appendix:unprompted-generations-coherence} and show that our reported novelty scores are not significantly affected.

+\textbf{Domain constraints dictate novelty.} Figure~\ref{fig:smollm-gsm8k-novelty} reveals that novelty is highly domain-dependent.
+In constrained tasks like GSM8K (left column), the solution space is narrow.
+Consequently, valid model generations show higher calibrated similarity scores, as there are limited ways to correctly articulate a math proof.
+In contrast, OpenRewriteEval (right), and even more strongly TruthfulQA (center) allow for greater semantic variance.
+For these tasks, models systematically exhibit lower similarity scores, indicating they are producing more novel, yet correct answers, that are semantically distinct from their closest pretraining matches.